jmargutt/MultiSubsetMultiParticleCorrelators/README.md

 # ToyGenericFramework

-Simple code to calculate m-particle correlations from n-subsets (n = 1,...m), which we define "labelled multi-particle correlators".
+Simple code to calculate m-particle correlators from n-subsets (n = 1,...m), a.k.a. "labelled multi-particle correlators".

 Based on the Generic Framework algorithms (arXiv:1312.3572).
 Written in C++, from AliRoot/AliPhysics classes.